 Built-in OpenTelemetry index

-Rootprint ships with otel-logs-v0_9 as its default OpenTelemetry logs index — the current schema version bundled with Quickwit v0.9.0-rc.
-Older Quickwit releases (0.8.x and earlier) still default to otel-logs-v0_7, so check your metastore before assuming an index name.
+Rootprint ships with otel-logs-v0_9 as its default OpenTelemetry logs index, the current schema version bundled with Quickwit v0.9.0-rc.
+If you attach an older Quickwit release (0.8.x and earlier), the default index is named otel-logs-v0_7 instead, so check the index name before assuming.
 The schema maps directly to the OpenTelemetry Log Data Model and is ready to use without any configuration.

 Rootprint field defaults